unicode-org/message-format-wg/spec/README.md

 which satisfy either of the following two requirements:
 - Includes no namespace,
   and has a name consisting of characters in the ranges a-z, A-Z, and 0-9, and the characters '.', '-', and '_'.
-- Uses a namespace consisting of a single character in the range a-z.
+- Uses a namespace consisting of a single character in the ranges a-z and A-Z.

 All other identifiers in these categories are reserved for the use of implementations or users.